talkpython/100daysofweb-with-python-course/days/073-076-webscraping/README.md

 - Don't fret if you can't get the page returning the exact same info, just do what you can.
 - Focus more on the code/content than the HTML/CSS.
 We don't care how pretty this is.

-Note: Remember to keep your repository up to date on GitHub to allow Netlify to keep auto-building/updating.

 ### Time to share what you've accomplished!